mbroberts1019/gina-research-website/src/home-content/index.md

 ---
 title: Homepage
 bio: >-
-  I am a scientist, generally interested in how we can grow food without destroying the environment.
+  I am a scientist generally interested in how we can grow food without destroying the environment.
 I like approaching this question using data.
 I also enjoy making data accessible and impactful through visualizations and stories.